Cholago/shorping-cart-react-bootstrap/README.md

-# Simple shopping Cart app using React js
+# Simple shopping Cart app using React js and bootstrap 4.5
 To run the project directory, you can run:
 `yarn start`